 General

-An HE STA can change its operating mode setting using either operating mode notification (OMN) as described in 11.42 (Notification of operating mode changes), or the operating mode indication (OMI) procedure described in this subclause.(#7051) When a first STA transmit both OM Control field and Operating Mode field in different PPDUs to a second STA, the second STA shall use the most recently received one to decide the opering mode of the first STA.(#7617)
+An HE STA can change its operating mode setting using either operating mode notification (OMN) as described in 11.42 (Notification of operating mode changes), or the operating mode indication (OMI) procedure described in this subclause.
+An HE STA should not transmit an OM Control subfield and an Operating Mode field in the same PPDU.
+When a STA transmits both an OM Control field and Operating Mode field, then the OMI responder shall use the channel width and the RX NSS of the most recently OM Control field or Operating Mode field from the OMI initiator.[#12839, #12840] (#7051)(#7617)

 OMI(#7051) is a procedure used between an OMI initiator and an OMI responder.
 An HE STA that transmits a frame including an OM Control subfield is defined as an OMI initiator.
-An HE STA that receives a frame including an OM Control subfield(#7507) is defined as an OMI responder.
+An HE STA with dot11OMIOptionImplemented equal to true [#12838] that receives a frame including an OM Control subfield(#7507) is defined as an OMI responder.

+An HE STA with dot11OMIOptionImplemented equal to true shall set the OM Control Support subfield(#4727) in the HE MAC Capabilities Information field of the HE Capabilities element it transmits to 1.(#3077, #5053, #5125)(#7051)An HE AP shall set dot11OMIOptionImplemented(#7890)(#4783) to true and the HE AP shall implement the reception of the OM Control subfield(#7507).[#11378]

 An HE STA may send to a STA that indicated value 1 in the OM Control Support field(#4727) in its HE Capabilities element an individually addressed(#7970) QoS Data, QoS Null or Class 3 Management frame that contains the OM Control subfield(#7507), after association, to indicate a change in its receive and/or transmit operating parameters.
 An HE STA with dot11OMIOptionImplemented equal to true implements the reception of an individually addressed QoS Data, QoS Null or Class 3 Management frame that contains the OM Control subfield that indicates a change in receive operating mode (ROM) and/or transmit operating mode (TOM) parameters(#4783).
-An HE STA with dot11OMIOptionImplemented equal to true shall set the OM Control Support subfield(#4727) in the HE MAC Capabilities Information field of the HE Capabilities element it transmits to 1.(#3077, #5053, #5125)(#7051)

-An HE AP shall set dot11OMIOptionImplemented(#7890)(#4783) to true and the HE AP shall implement the reception of the OM Control subfield(#7507).

-An HE STA should not transmit an OM Control subfield and an Operating Mode field in the same PPDU.
-When a STA transmits both an OM Control field and Operating Mode field, then the OMI responder shall use the channel width and the RX NSS of the most recently OM Control field or Operating Mode field from the OMI initiator.(#7051)
+(#7051)

 The OMI initiator shall indicate a change in its ROM parameters by including the OM Control subfield(#7507) in a QoS Data, QoS Null or Class 3 Management frame(#5053, #5125) that solicits an immediate acknowledgement and is addressed to the OMI responder as defined in Receive operating mode (ROM) indication.